jplusplus/statscraper/README.rst

   python setup.py test

 Run `python setup.py test` from the root directory.
-This will install everything needed for testing, before running tests with NoseTests.
+This will install everything needed for testing, before running tests with `nosetests`.

 Changelog